 How did you start portrait photography?

-Well, I think I started portrait photography when I start photography.
+Well, I think I started portrait photography when I started photography.
 I love portraits.
 I think they are the most expressive key area of photography.
-You can catch not only the image of people but also their soul, not only the special moments they want to remember, but also their feelings and expressions… It’s a kind of magic to be able to stop the time with a click and keep those memories forever.
+You can catch not only the image of people but also their soul, not only the special moments they want to remember but also their feelings and expressions… It’s a kind of magic to be able to stop the time with a click and keep those memories forever.

 I don’t know when I took my first photo, but it sure was a portrait.
 I have a lot of memories of my dad taking family pics… He had a Nikon F50 and he liked so much photography… He died the day my daughter was born.
 That was very terrible, indeed.
 When I picked up his things, I found his camera and that reaffirmed my idea to dedicate myself to taking pictures and continuing his hobby.
-I started to read books about photography, taking courses and shooting, shooting and shooting.
+I started to read books about photography, taking courses and shooting, shooting, and shooting.
 And then, I started to photograph what I love most: my husband and my daughter.

-Most of times, when I take photographs of my daughter or other children, I try to carry the camera with me and let them be children.
+Most of the time, when I take photographs of my daughter or other children, I try to carry the camera with me and let them be children.
 Then, when she is on her own, playing or dancing or singing or whatever she wants to do, I shoot.
 These are the most spontaneous and magical “clicks” for me.

 At other times, suddenly, an idea comes into my head.
 Then I have to create the image from scratch.
 If I am photographing children, I just let some props to the kids and they make a beautiful scene to catch.